Curriculum Associates logo.

 Concerns about Screen Time Are Real

-Families, educators, and policymakers are right to be thoughtful and cautious about student screen time.
-Not all screen time is the same.
-Unstructured or distracting device use is very different from intentional, well-designed digital learning experiences guided by teachers and bound by clear expectations.
+Families, educators, policymakers, and publishers all share responsibility for being thoughtful and cautious about student screen time.
+Unstructured or distracting device use is very different from intentional, well-designed digital learning experiences that are guided by teachers and bound by clear expectations.

 Quality and Purpose Matter